 Half-naked women answer the door.

-Swedes do not know what a "date" ice.
-They always go to dances and parties in a group.
+Swedes do not know what a 'date' is.
+They always go to dance and parties in a group.

 The Amount of daylight you get at Different Times of Year, light in the summertime, dark in the winter.

 You do not Have to lock your bicycle to a lamp post.
 Just lock the wheel so it does not turn, and nobody Will take it.